aell060/NesiConsultancy/README.md

 There is a significant performance benefit in using NeSI's optimized MKL (Math Kernel Library) when solving the stated-state equation and selecting the "direct" method.
 Unfortunately, the QuTip version bundled with the NeSI "Python" module is not aware that MKL is available on NeSI's mahuika platform.
-Below are steps to coerce QuTiP to use MKL at runtime.
+Below are steps to coerce QuTiP to using MKL at runtime.

 ### Create a Python virtual environment